 6. Required supporting documents

 The French authorities require some supporting documents to issue the visa.
-They are the requirements for French work visa.
+They are the requirements for a French work visa.
 See the section below to know what they are.
 You have to gather every piece related to your visa.
 Some of them might not be for your case.

 Bear in mind that every piece of requirements must be according to the details.
 The French authorities are tough on their visa rules.